 It’s all about PEONIES and we’re meeting virtually – on Zoom – as we’ve done for more than a year, folks!
 Join me, Friday, May 21st – 9 am Pacific/Noon Eastern and meet two Slow Flowers members from Alaska’s peony country!
 Grower Beth Van Sandt of Scenic Place Peonies and designer Brandon Scott McLean of East Hill Floral will share their knowledge and talents — and introduce us to the upcoming Alaska peony season.
 Beth and Brandon will come to us LIVE from the greenhouse at East Hill Floral.
 Learn about the selection, cultivation and post-harvest “best practices” for peonies from Beth.
 Watch an inspired floral design demonstration from Brandon!

 Thank you to our Sponsors

-This podcast is brought to you by Slowflowers.com, the free, nationwide online directory to florists, shops, and studios who design with American-grown flowers and to the farms that grow those blooms.
+This podcast is brought to you by Slowflowers.com, the free, online directory to more than 880 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

 Johnny’s Selected Seeds, an employee-owned company that provides our industry the best flower, herb and vegetable seeds — supplied to farms large and small and even backyard cutting gardens like mine.
 Find the full catalog of flower seeds and bulbs at johnnysseeds.com.

 I’m Debra Prinzing, host and producer of the Slow Flowers Podcast.
-Next week, you’re invited to join me in putting more American grown flowers on the table, one vase at a time.
+Next week, you’re invited to join me in putting more Slow Flowers on the table, one vase at a time.
 And If you like what you hear, please consider logging onto iTunes and posting a listener review.